 What constitutes medical malpractice?
 An illness or injury not healing properly or experiencing normal complications from treatment is likely not enough to sue for malpractice.
 Rather, your lawyer will have to demonstrate that your healthcare provider violated the standard of care in your treatment.
 This means that they did not provide the care that a responsible healthcare provider in similar circumstances would reasonably have provided.
 Your attorney will then have to show that this malpractice directly led to your injuries, which caused you significant harm.

-The Champion Firm, P.C. handles a wide variety of medical malpractice claims in Smyrna and throughout Georgia.
+The Champion Firm, Personal Injury Attorneys, P.C. handles a wide variety of medical malpractice claims in Smyrna and throughout Georgia.
 Some of the most common kinds include:

 - Surgical Errors